jamesvalles/businesscardapp/README.md

 Login
 Logout(Fully implemented on the navbar)
 NotFound
+search

 **Additional components implemented:**
-update - lets you update business card* topnav - top nav bar where search box is located* profile - this is optional* footer - added footer *
+update - lets you update business card* topnav - top nav bar where search box is located* profile - this is optional* footer - added footer * search - suppports searching by full name (on all pages)

 **Services**
 Created authservice, firebase service, webcam connect service with also connects to google vision api